ahmeda1955/sass-independent-study/entries/entry07.md

 sass --watch input.scss:output.css
 ```

-I realized that two files are part of that command, "input.scss" and "output.css".
+I realized that two files are part of that command, `input.scss` and "output.css".
 So,
 I went ahead and created those using the touch command.
 Then I ran the new command I found out about,
 ```Sass
 sass input.scss output.css
 ```

-Upon doing that, I realized that a file with the name " output.css.map" was created, and it contained the following code.
+Upon doing that, I realized that a file with the name `output.css.map` was created, and it contained the following code.
 <img src="../images/Screenshot (10).png"/>